ajisilabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_config_timer/readme.md

 - This example demonstrated Config Timer as a normal counter as well as it generates PWM output and using that PWM, GPIO is toggled.
 - Two macros are present i.e., CT_PWM_MODE_USECASE and CT_COUNTER_MODE_USECASE, by defaut PWM use case is enabled.
+- Enable any one of the below usecase macro at a time.

 - If **CT_PWM_MODE_USECASE** is enabled:
   - Config Timer is initialized using \ref sl_si91x_ct_init() API.
   - After intialization, the desired counter parameters are configured using \ref sl_si91x_ct_set_configuration() API, the parameters are set using UC.
   - Match count for both the counters are configured using same \ref sl_si91x_ct_set_match_count() API.
   - PWM duty cycle \ref RSI_MCPWM_SetDutyCycle() API.
   - The desired OCU parameters are configured using \ref sl_si91x_ct_set_ocu_configuration() API, the parameters are set using UC.
+For getting these configurations through UC enable OCU-configuration button on UC.
   - The desired parameters for both counters for OCU are configured using same API \ref sl_si91x_ct_control_ocu_operation(), by changing the counter number.
   - Start both the counters using API \ref sl_si91x_ct_start_on_software_trigger(), by changing the counter number.
   - Enable systick timer.
   - After enabling OCU mode, a continuous loop for pwm output is performed.
   - It creates 2 independent PWMs(running at same frequency) - CT output-0 and CT output-1.
   - CT Output-0 will produce a square wave and CT Output-1 will produce a waveform whose duty cycle is continuously varrying from 0% to 100% in steps of 0.5% at every 20 Milliseconds and goes down to 0% in the same step.
-  - Connect oscilloscope to Evaluation kit board's GPIO-29(EXP6) & GPIO-30(EXP4) for output-0 and output-1 respectively and observe the PWM waveforms.
+  - Connect oscilloscope to Evaluation kit board's GPIO-29 & GPIO-30 for output-0 and output-1 respectively and observe the PWM waveforms.
 - If **CT_COUNTER_MODE_USECASE** is enabled:
   - First Configuring PIN 5 GPIO pinmux mode and direction as output.
   - Config Timer is initialized using \ref sl_si91x_ct_init() API.